garbagetown/guideline/source_en/ArchitectureInDetail/TilesLayout.rst

 | When creating actual business application, display layout may be divided depending on business process contents.
 | This time, it is assumed that the staff search functionality menu is required to be displayed on left side of the screen.
-| Configuration is shown below based on :ref:`How-To-Use.
+| Configuration is shown below based on :ref:`TilesLayoutHowToUse`.

 **Tiles Definition**